linyu3294/zoomable-world-map-react/README.md

 ---------------------------------------------------------------

-An Experimental and Interactive Travelling Web Application. \n Created by Yu Lin.
+An Experimental and Interactive Travelling Web Application.

+Created by Yu Lin.